Ome9/LIV-Docs/README.md

 # LIV Document Format - Live Interactive Visual Documents

 A modern, secure, and interactive document format that combines HTML, CSS, JavaScript, and WebAssembly in a single portable file.
+Now featuring a comprehensive PDF editor with beautiful animations and modern UI.

 ## 🚀 Features